zolbayars/zolbayars.github.io/content/posts/2019-06-22-crash-course-mongolia-names/crash-course-mongolia-names.md

 _**From an average guy’s perspective**_

 _Please note, this series is solely based on my experience as a young man living in Mongolia.
-If you want to read official and more sophisticated content about Mongolia, please head to the _[_UB Post_](http://ubpost.mongolnews.mn/)_, _[_GoGo Mongolia_](http://mongolia.gogo.mn/)_ or _[_MONTSAME._](https://montsame.mn/en/)
+If you want to read official and more sophisticated content about Mongolia, please head to the _[_UB Post_](https://theubposts.com/)_, _[_GoGo Mongolia_](http://mongolia.gogo.mn/)_ or _[_MONTSAME._](https://montsame.mn/en/)

 Naming tradition in Mongolia is quite different than its neighbors and western countries.
 When you see names like Christopher Nolan and Jonathan Nolan, you might wonder if they are somewhat related or not.
-But when you see names like O.Bat-Ulzii and B.Tamir, you have no idea that they are actually a father and the son.
+But when you see names like O.Bat-Ulzii and B.Tamir, you have no idea that they are actually a father and son.

 ## The naming "convention"